TK-Nathaphop/KMUTT-CPE231-Shoplada/README.md

-# Shoplada - Shop online
+# Shoplada - Online Shop
 ## Introduction
 Shoplada is a web-based web application for shopping online.
 The people can register, login, put product in cart, and using voucher.